Renscrab/ng-weather-app/README.md

 `headers.set('Authorization', authData)`

-I only had had cors error.
+I only had full CORS error.

-It worked With other rest testing application however , with basic Auth.
+Tried with some rest client however , and it worked, with basic Auth.

-So finally I saved the result of http://93.93.42.137/api/cities?domain=nepal in a local json (nepal_cities.json) and used another weather API (openweather)
+So, to be able to create something I saved the result of http://93.93.42.137/api/cities?domain=nepal in a local json (nepal_cities.json) and used another weather API (openweather)

 ## JS framework = Angular 11

-I wish I could have done it with ReactJS, that's was my objective at first but I dont know ReactJs enough to do this exercice fast enough
+I wish I could have done it with ReactJS, that's was my objective at first but I dont know ReactJs enough to dev this app fast enough

 ## Google Map